Seatbelts and Car Accident Lawsuits

 North Carolina law entitles you to recover full compensation for all your damages, even if you were not wearing a seatbelt.
 However, insurance companies and their attorneys will often try to shift the blame if they discover that you were not wearing your seatbelt at the time of the accident.
 They may imply that you deserve less compensation because you were somehow responsible for your injuries, or that it is not their insured’s fault that your injuries are more severe since you were not wearing a seatbelt.

 At Riddle & Brantley our attorneys are prepared to stand up to the insurance companies who try to shift the blame to our clients.
 We have a record of success with car accident claims against big insurance companies who attempt to shirk their duty to pay car accident victims fair compensation.
-We are proud to serve car accidents victims throughout North Carolina.
+We are proud to serve car accidents victims throughout the state.
 Our team is available 24 hours a day, 7 days a week.
-Our North Carolina car accident attorneys are available to meet at any of our convenient office locations, and our team of experienced field investigators can even meet you at home to answer your questions.
+Our car accident attorneys are available to meet at any of our convenient office locations, and our team of experienced field investigators can even meet you at home to answer your questions.

 Are Seat Belts Required in North Carolina?